-For j=4,5, we have that
+For j = 4, 5, we have that

-By combining the work above and by selecting T sufficiently small, we obtain the contraction result and thus the desired fixed point to the system (2.2)-(2.6). \Box Remark: By using an argument as Chapter 2 in Webb [45] and noticing that the right hand side of the differential equations has a common factor S, I, R, respectively, one can obtain the non-negativity of the solutions.
+By combining the work above and by selecting T sufficiently small, we obtain the contraction result and thus the desired fixed point for the system (2.2)-(2.6). \Box

+Remark.
+By using an argument from Chapter 2 in [18] and noticing that the right hand side of each differential equations has a common factor S, I, or R, respectively, one can obtain the non-negativity of the solutions.

-4 Numerical Concepts
+4. Numerical concepts